cybex-gmbh/transmorpher/README.md

 AWS_CLOUDFRONT_DISTRIBUTION_ID=
 ```

-Changes to media will automatically trigger a cache invalidation, therefore the CDN cache duration can be set to a long time.
+Changes to media will automatically trigger a cache invalidation.
+Therefore, the CDN cache duration can be set to a long time.

 To forward incoming requests from the CDN to your media server, configure your Transmorpher media server as the main origin.
 For more information on configuring origins in CloudFront see
 the [documentation page](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html).

-In order to properly use the API you need to either:
+To properly use the API, you need to either:

 1. add a rule to not cache anything under `/api/*`
 1. publish the Transmorpher media server under an additional domain that is not behind the CDN